Analysis shows wood pellet fuel reduces greenhouse gas emissions by more than half over fossil fuels

 On day one, using wood pellets for heat reduces greenhouse gas emissions by 54% compared to oil and 59% to natural gas.

 After 50 years, greenhouse gas emissions from pellets drop to 62% less than oil, 67% less than natural gas, and 56% less than propane.

 For more information, take a look at a fact sheet summary.

-Analysis by: Thomas Buchholz, PhD. and John Gunn, PhD., Spatial Informatics Group-Natural Assets Labratory (SIG-NAL), has been peer reviewed and published in the journal Energy.
+The analysis by Thomas Buchholz, PhD. and John Gunn, PhD., Spatial Informatics Group-Natural Assets Labratory (SIG-NAL), has been peer reviewed and published in the journal Energy.

 Net Emissions Comparison